 While you are remodeling your roof, you should consider if you would like any other changes done to your home that will impact your roof.
 For instance, if you are considering adding skylights to one or several rooms in your house, it may behoove you to do those as you are redoing your roof, to prevent future work or disruptions.

 Another home improvement you may want to consider including in your roof remodel is the addition of a covered porch or patio.
-It will be easier to build this roof as the rest of your roof is being refinished instead of having roofs of two different ages, built at two different times, perhaps by two different people, you can do it all at once.
+It will be easier to build this roof at the same time of your roof remodel.
+Instead of having roofs built at two different times, perhaps by two different people, you can do it all at once.

 The most important consideration for your roof remodel is to always stay involved in the process.
 Research your contractor, and communicate with her or him frequently and clearly.
-Research roofing materials and discuss them with your contractor so that you both feel comfortable with the product, plans and the result.
-Try to find a vantage point from which you can view the roof as it is being built and then when it is completed to make sure the work is done to your specifications and that nothing was overlooked or completed shoddily.
-And then, most importantly, give your contractor reviews for their great work so that others may reap the benefits that you enjoyed.
+Research roofing materials and discuss them with your contractor.
+This way, you both feel comfortable with the product, plans and the result.
+Try to find a vantage point from which you can view the roof remodeling process.
+When it is completed, make sure the work is done to your specifications and that nothing was overlooked.
+And then, most importantly, give your contractor reviews for their great work.
+This way, others may reap the benefits that you enjoyed.